Cookies help us to deliver our services. By using our website, you agree to our use of cookies. Learn more.

 Woman looking at the phone in the street| © Daria Nepriakhina 🇺🇦

-If you prefer to visit Harry Potter Studios Park on your own, you can also purchase tickets from the Warner Bros Studios website.
+If you prefer to visit Harry Potter Studios Park on your own, you can also buy tickets on the Warner Bros Studios website.
 These only give access to Harry Potter Studios Park.
 They do not include bus transfers from central London (you will need to arrange your own transport).

 Book tickets for Harry Potter Park